marinasundstrom/BlazorApp1/README.md

 This project started off as a merger of the Blazor Hosted with Individual Auth template and the MudBlazor Hosted templates.

-Recently, the project has been restructured into a layered app, adhering to the practices of Domain-driven design (DDD)
+Recently, the project has been restructured into a layered app, adhering to the practices of Domain-driven design (DDD).
+It implements Command Query Responsibility Segregation (CQRS) with the Mediator pattern.

 Contents described further below: